robertluwang/hands-on-ai/gemini-api-demo/gemini-api-demo.md

-> **model**: A smartphone is like a tiny computer that you can use to make calls, play games, watch videos, and do lots of other cool things!
+> **model**: A smartphone is like a tiny computer you can carry in your pocket, which lets you talk to people, play games, watch videos, and learn new things.